ms5984/MenuMan/README.md

 ![GitHub tag (latest pre-release)](https://img.shields.io/github/v/tag/ms5984/MenuMan?include_prereleases)

 ### Implementation
-Create a new MenuBuilder object and follow the fluid interface where it takes you.
+Create a new MenuBuilder object and follow the fluent interface where it takes you.

-`MenuAction` describes a functional interface that accepts `MenuClick` objects, a native encapsulation of `InventoryClickEvent`.
+`ClickAction` describes a functional interface that accepts `MenuClick` objects, a native encapsulation of `InventoryClickEvent`.
 You'll find that class comes with an easy-to-use (by method reference), static helper method for the simple action of closing a player's inventory.
 It looks like this in the wild: